Gghz007/blender-cry-importer-exporter/README.md

 CryEngine 1 / Far Cry was authored in **3ds Max with inches** as the unit system.

 - **Scale:** `1 Max inch = 0.0254 Blender meters` — applied automatically to all geometry and animation data
-- **Axes:** Max Z-up → Blender Z-up (compatible, no rotation needed — node transforms handle orientation)
+- **Axes:** Max Z-up → Blender Z-up (compatible, node transforms handle orientation)
 - **Object scale:** always `(1, 1, 1)` — scale is baked into coordinates, not the object transform

 ---

 ## Known Limitations

-- BSpline controller types not supported (rare in Far Cry assets, complex to implement)
+- BSpline controller types not supported (rare in Far Cry assets)
 - VertAnim (vertex animation) chunks not yet applied
 - Physics-only meshes are skipped
-- Some very early CGF format versions may not parse correctly

 ---